-Police do not always come to the scene of an accident, but if they do, the police officer will probably have to make some sort of official police report about the accident.
-Police officers generally show up to accidents that involve injuries, but they often stop at non-injury accidents as well.
-If they do show up at your accident, be sure to ask the officer how to get a copy of the police report once it is filed.
+Police don't always come to the scene of an accident, but if they do, the officer will probably have to make some sort of official report about the accident.
+The police generally come to accidents that involve injuries, but they often stop at non-injury accidents as well.
+If they do show up at your accident, be sure to ask the officer how to get a copy of the report once it's filed.

-Police reports are really just the written recollections and thoughts of the police officer that studied the accident.
-These reports often contain great evidence about car accident liability, such as the police officer's opinion that one car must have been speeding based on the officer's observations about the length of the skid-marks on the pavement.
-In addition, police officers will also often indicate whether or not they issued any traffic tickets at the scene of an accident.
+Police reports are the written recollections of the officer that studied the accident.
+These reports often contain great evidence about liability, such as the officer's opinion that one car was speeding based on the officer's observations of the length of the skid-marks.
+Officers also often indicate whether they issued any traffic tickets at the scene of an accident.

-No matter how much detail the police report contains, it can be one of the most important pieces of evidence that you present to your can insurance company.
-Insurance companies may drag their feet about issuing car accident liability reports without first obtaining a copy of the official police report.
+The police report can be one of the most important pieces of evidence you present to your insurance company.
+Insurance companies may drag their feet about issuing car accident liability reports without first obtaining a copy of the police report.

 Amending a Police Report

 If there's a mistake in a police report, it can be fixed.
-If the mistake involves a factual error, like incorrect vehicle or insurance information, you can generally amend the police report to reflect the correct information.
-You’ll just have to show the police proof of that information.
+If the mistake involves a factual error, like incorrect vehicle or insurance information, you can generally amend the report by showing the police that information.

-On the other hand, amending a disputed fact, like a fault determination, is a lot more difficult.
 Police departments often have different procedures for objecting to a report.
-You should contact your local department to learn about the appropriate next steps.
-In many cases, that may involve simply adding your statement to the accident report.
+You should contact the department involved in your accident to learn about their procedure.
+In many cases, you simply add your statement to the accident report.
 While it's difficult to overcome a fault determination, it's not impossible.
 You should consult with an accident attorney to determine the strength of your case.

-State traffic laws, often called the vehicle code, are also a great place to find support for your argument that the other driver was at fault in the accident.
-These laws are often condensed down into a simple-to-read "Rules of the Road" document.
-You will probably be able to find a Rules of the Road booklet at your local DMV.
+State traffic laws, often called the vehicle code, are another great place to find support for your argument that the other driver was at fault.
+These laws are often condensed into simple-to-read "Rules of the Road" that may be at your local DMV.
 You can also find many vehicle codes online at various state government websites, public law libraries, and in FindLaw Codes.

-After you have found the right code section that applies to your accident, you are in a better position to negotiate with your or the other driver's insurance company.
-For instance, a code section relating to yielding the right of way may be useful for an accident that occurred at a merger.
-Make sure to write down or print a copy of the exact wording of the code section, as it won't help you to cite a law in the wrong form to an insurance company.
+After you've found the law that applies to your accident, you're in a better position to negotiate with your or the other driver's insurance company.
+For example, a code relating to yielding the right of way may be useful for a merging accident.
+Have the exact wording of the code, as it won't help you to cite a law incorrectly to an insurance company.

 No Fault Car Accident Liability

-There are certain kinds of automobile accidents than will almost always be one driver's fault and not the other.
+Certain kinds of accidents will almost always be one driver's fault.
 In these situations, insurance companies rarely argue about which driver is responsible and will most likely attempt to settle immediately.

-Rear end accidents are one of the most common types of automobile accidents.
-If a car has hit you from behind, it will almost never be your fault, even if you were stopped.
-One of the most basic rules of the road is that you are supposed to leave enough room in front of your car to be able to stop should the car in front of you make a sudden stop.
-If the car behind you could not stop before hitting you, he was probably not driving safely.
+Rear-end collisions are one of the most common types of accidents.
+If a car hits you from behind, it'll almost never be your fault, even if you were stopped.
+One basic driving rule is that you're supposed to leave enough room in front of your car to stop when the car in front of you stops suddenly.
+If the driver behind you couldn't stop, he or she probably wasn't driving safely.

-The other way to prove a rear end accident is the damage to the cars.
-In most situations where one car's rear end is damaged and another car's front end is damaged, there really isn't much to argue about who hit who.
-Even though the driver of the car that hit you may not have a claim against you, however, he may have a claim against a third party driver that caused you to stop suddenly, or against a car driving behind him that pushed him into your car.
-This does not affect his liability for the damage to your car, though.
+When one car's rear end is damaged and another car's front end is damaged, there really isn't much to argue about who hit who.
+But the driver who hit you may have a claim against a third party driver that caused you to stop suddenly or the car behind him that pushed him into your car.
+This doesn't affect his or her liability for the damage to your car.

-One thing to think about is that, even though the other driver was probably at fault in a rear end collision, you also may be slightly at fault if your negligence contributed to the accident.
-A common example of this is when your brake lights are out.
-In addition, if you got a flat tire on the road and decided to stop in the middle of the lane instead of merging out of traffic, you may also bear some comparative negligence which will reduce your monetary award.
+Although another driver was probably at fault, you may also be partially at fault if your negligence contributed to the accident.
+For example, if your brake lights were out or you had a flat tire and decided to stop in the middle of the road, you may also bear some comparative negligence which will reduce your monetary compensation.

-As with rear end collisions, left turn accidents are almost always the fault of the driver taking the left turn.
-Cars coming straight into an intersection will have the right of way in most instances, making the car turning left the car responsible for the accident, except in a few circumstances.
-If the car going straight through the intersection is speeding or runs a red light, this may shift some or all of the car accident liability away from the car turning left.
-The other exception is rare: if the car turning left started turning left while it was safe to do so, but was forced to stop because of some unforeseen circumstance, then some of the liability may be shifted as well.
+If the car going straight through the intersection is speeding or runs a red light, this may shift some or all of the liability away from the car turning left.
+Rarely, if the car started turning left while it was safe to do so, but was forced to stop because of some unforeseen circumstance, then some of the liability may be shifted.